 Nostra Aetate 3

-Pope Paul VI’s vision was that the Secretariat for non-Christians (now known as the Pontifical Council for Interreligious Dialogue) would have a special section for relations with Muslims, known as the Commission for Religious Relations with Muslims.
+Pope Paul VI’s vision was that the Secretariat for non-Christians (now known as the Dicastery for Interreligious Dialogue) would have a special section for relations with Muslims, known as the Commission for Religious Relations with Muslims.

-Since its establishment, PCID and its special Commission have developed numerous relationships with Muslim leaders and organizations throughout the world.
+Since its establishment, DID and its special Commission have developed numerous relationships with Muslim leaders and organizations throughout the world.